$G_2'$-Slodowy Slices I: Geometric Structures: G2',Pho(x) -Geometric Structures

 \subsection{The Flag Manifold \texorpdfstring{$\Pho^\times$}{Pho(x)}}

-In this section, we study the $\Gtwosplit$-partial flag manifold $\Pho^\times$, the flag manifold of the long root.
-The main purpose of the section is to describe a realization of $\Pho^\times$ as a principal $\Sp(1)$-bundle over $\RP^2$ and to develop some geometric intuition that will be necessary for Section \ref{Sec:PhoxFibersHitchin}.
+In this section, we introduce the relevant geometry of the $\Gtwosplit$-partial flag manifold $\Pho^\times$, the flag manifold of the long root.
+The main purpose of the section is to describe a realization of $\Pho^\times$ as a principal $\mathbb{S}^3$-bundle over $\RP^2$ and to develop some geometric intuition that will be necessary for Section \ref{Sec:PhoxFibersHitchin}.

-The space $\Pho^\times$ consists of all \emph{annihilator photons} in $\imoct$: that is, photons with trivial cross-product:
+The space $\Pho^\times$ consists of all \emph{annihilator photons} in $\imoct$: that is, photons with trivial cross product: